harshhn/DataScience/README.md

 # DataScience
-This repo contains code or files related to DS that I'm trying to teach myself
+This repo contains code or files related to my coursera Data Science course